Poustka: Sights

-The main landmark is the Seeberg Castle in Ostroh.
+The main landmark of the municipality is the Seeberg Castle in Ostroh.
 It was built between 1250 and 1275.
 It originally served as a ministerial castle.
 The original Romanesque castle was later rebuilt in Gothic and Renaissance styles.
 It consists of a Romanesque and Gothic palace with a Renaissance wing.
 Today the castle is open to the public.

 The Church of Saint Wolfgang was built in the Gothic style in 1470–1478.
 It was rebuilt in the Baroque style in 1721–1724.